DM66 – V0.2 – Documentation and assembly guide

 Version 0.2

-The BOM and PCB contain several important value errors, all located in the Mix section (Schematics page 8):
+The BOM and PCB contain several important errata, all located in the Mix section (schematics page 8):

 Assembly guide